kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 1.10.3 =
+* Date Updated : 2021-20-02
+* Fix : fixed a fatal error on some installs (only update if you have issues with 1.10.1!)

+= 1.10.1 =
+* Date Updated : 2021-18-02
+* Fix : fixed a fatal error with PHP 5.6

+= 1.10.0 =
+* Date Updated : 2021-18-02
+* Update : Removed WPThumb library completely
+* Update : Updated to Freemius SDK 2.4.2
+* Fix : updated FooGallery block category to 'media'

 = 1.9.53 =
 * Date Updated : 2021-23-01